-Baby Choir was a drop-in program run from 2013 to 2016 for grown-ups and babies to fire-up the bonds that bring them together.
-It is led by Kids Thrive community artists, partnering with community, maternal and child health nurses at Banyule Community Health in West Heidelberg.
+A drop-in program for grown-ups and babies to fire-up the bonds that bring them together.
+Led by Kids Thrive community artists, partnering with community, maternal and child health nurses at Banyule Community Health in West Heidelberg.

 The program creates a relaxed space where grown-ups and babies are supported and can have fun in the early years of parenting, when there is heightened risk of social and emotional isolation.

 Developed and delivered in collaboration with Banyule Community Health maternal and child health nurses, Baby Choir offers one hour of judgement-free, enjoyable participation, coupled with access to one-on-one advice from health professionals, promoting strong, healthy relationships and nurturing loving bonds through listening, watching and feeling.

 Baby Choir responds to issues of social isolation and poor mental health identified amongst many young mothers in the West Heidelberg community, and provides an avenue for the uptake of other health services.